Leonardo Da Vinci Experience: Exhibition Highlights, Tickets, and Hours

 Explore the five halls containing 50 of Leonardo’s inventions, from flying machines to the mysterious room of mirrors.

-Every ticket to the museum also includes a multi-language interactive guide.
+The museum ticket also includes a multi-language interactive guide.

 Once the museum tour is over, the staff gives all visitors a surprise gift.